minanatech/DNShift/README.md

 ## Building from source

-Open `DNShift.sln` in Visual Studio and build in Release configuration.
+Open `DNShift.csproj` in Visual Studio and build in Release configuration.
 The project targets .NET Framework 4.8 and has no external dependencies.

 ## Why